 Our dentists make filling cavities quick and easy with metal-free fillings.

 We make sure your child is comfortable from the moment they come in.
 Before starting, we numb the affected tooth area so they won’t feel any pain.

 If there’s an old filling, we remove it and clean out and remove decay from the natural tooth.
 If this is a new cavity, we remove decay from the tooth and prepare it to bond with a self-etching adhesive.

 - Step 3

-We apply the composite resin to the tooth, smooth it, harden by light, and polish the area.
-Once finished, our dentist checks the bite and your comfort level.
+We apply the composite resin to the tooth, smooth it, harden it with light, and polish the area.
+Once finished, our dentist checks the bite and comfort level.
 Any slight sensitivity will soon subside.
-Be sure to maintain good hygiene at home and visit your dentist regularly.
+Be sure to help your child maintain good hygiene at home and visit our children’s dentist regularly.

-Metal-free fillings restore the function and durability of the tooth to preserve your smile.
+Metal-free fillings restore the function and durability of the tooth to preserve your child’s smile.

 Cavities happen even with good hygiene at home, and there’s no reason to be embarrassed.
-It’s important to contact one of our dentists right away if you think you have a cavity.
+It’s important to contact one of our dentists right away if you think your child has a cavity.

 FAQ about Metal-Free Fillings

 - What metals are used in fillings?